 - The 2023 Black Tech Effect report has exposed an entire crop of Black tech companies to people who were not previously familiar with them.

-- But this report is intended to also go beyond just exposure and be a jumping-off point for the audience to dig deeper.
+- This report is intended to also go beyond just exposure and be a jumping-off point for the audience to dig deeper.

 - It also provides a particular opportunity for journalists and researchers to look beyond stories from a deficit lens and more towards a solutions lens.